GSA/ficam-federation/pages/how_does_federation_work.md

 In a federated environment, these transactions occur between trusted Identity Providers that have been approved through the Federal Trust Framework and relying parties.
-Identity Providers are service providers that create, maintain, and manage identity information and credentials for users, in accordance with one of the four levels of assurance.266 Relying parties are entities that receive and consume identity and credential data from Identity Providers and make access control decisions based on that data, in accordance with the Federal Trust Framework and established federation governance.
+Identity Providers are service providers that create, maintain, and manage identity information and credentials for users, in accordance with one of the four levels of assurance.
+Relying parties are entities that receive and consume identity and credential data from Identity Providers and make access control decisions based on that data, in accordance with the Federal Trust Framework and established federation governance.
 Section 12.2 provides a more detailed overview of the Federal